mwrra/MC-CRoMD/README.md

 They include:

 - `MC_CRoMD_Ablation_Pearson_ThreeClass_256.py` — performs the validation-only Three-Class 256×256 ablation using the fixed group-aware Train/Validation partitions.
 It evaluates Alpha-only, dispersion-only, combined MC-CRoMD, Pearson-only, and dispersion-plus-Pearson variants using the prespecified seeds 42, 43, and 44.
 The locked Test partition is never loaded or used by this analysis.
+- `MC_CRoMD_Controlled_Baselines_ThreeClass_256.py` — performs the controlled locked-test comparison of the full 225-feature MC-CRoMD representation against 216-feature RGB Histogram and 216-feature GLCM handcrafted representations for the Three-Class 256×256 setting.
+All representations use the same source-group-aware Train/Validation/Test partitions, training-derived preprocessing strategy, and fixed SVM-RBF configuration (`C = 10`, `gamma = scale`, `class_weight = balanced`).
+No baseline-specific hyperparameter tuning is performed.
+- `MC_CRoMD_Controlled_Baselines_ThreeClass_256_PAIRED_BOOTSTRAP.py` — performs the SourceGroupID-aware paired bootstrap analysis for the controlled Three-Class 256×256 baseline comparison, using the saved locked-test prediction outputs to estimate paired performance differences and their 95% confidence intervals.
 - `Recalculate_Table8_Cronbach_Statistics.py` — recalculates the Cronbach's Alpha descriptive statistics currently reported in Table 5 of the revised manuscript directly from the stored MC-CRoMD feature files.
 - `Recalculate_Table9_10_Dispersion_Statistics_Fast.py` — recalculates the dispersion statistics currently reported in Tables 6 and 7 of the revised manuscript and performs internal consistency checks on the stored feature values.